 Puget Soundkeeper Alliance, et al. v.
 The United States Department of the Navy, et al. (U.S. District Court for the Western District of Washington) Washington was granted Plaintiff-Intervenor status in a case under the Clean Water Act, seeking to challenge the U.S. Navy’s practice of scraping the hulls of decommissioned vessels in a way that releases metals and other contaminants into Sinclair Inlet.
 This contamination can harm marine life up and down the food chain, including salmon and orcas.
 In 2020, the Navy agreed to a Consent Decree imposing a ten-year moratorium on in-water scraping of inactive ships in all Washington waters, and requiring the Navy to take significant remedial action at the site.
 In addition, the Navy agreed to pay the attorney’s fees for the Attorney General’s Office and the other plaintiffs.
 For more information, please click here.

 Washington, et al. v.
 U.S. Department of the Interior (U.S. District Court for the District of Montana) Washington and three other states sued the Trump administration over a program to lease coal mining rights on public land, which contributes to significant coal-train traffic through the state of Washington.
 The lawsuit challenged Interior Secretary Ryan Zinke’s decision to restart the federal coal leasing program without supplementing or replacing its nearly 40-year-old environmental study.
 The court ruled in the State’s favor, ruling that the Department of Interior did not properly follow the National Environmental Policy Act.
-Washington is back in court on this matter, after Interior’s follow-up study fell short of legal requirements.
 For more information, please click here.